cbaez2/InsuranceClaimsSimulator/README.md

 #  Insurance Claims Simulator (CLI Edition)

-This command-line actuarial modeling tool simulates insurance claims to perform an actual-to-expected (A/E) analysis of the insurance payments based on customizable inputs such as:
+This command-line actuarial modeling tool simulates insurance claims to perform an actual-to-expected (A/E) analysis on the insurance claim payments based on customizable inputs such as:

 - The number of claims
 - The insurance policy setup
 - The claim size distribution

 It calculates both the total actual insurance payment and the total expected claim payment, assuming claims are independent and identically distributed.
-The results include the percent error, difference, A/E ratio and margin of error.
+The results include the absolute change, percent error, A/E ratio and margin of error.

 ---